Hyuto/Hyuto.github.io/v3-beta/content/blog/machine-translation-en-jp-seq2seq-tf/index.md

 based on the distplot English sentences contains about 20 - 40 words while Japanese have more wider range.

-Let's check their max lenght
+Let's check their max length

 ```python
 max_en = max([len(x) for x in data_en] + [len(x) for x in val_en])